Thoughts for accompanying the end of life.

 Of course, an untimely death is a terrible thing, and even the peaceful death of an extremely elderly person can be a heart-breaking loss for those who remain.
 If we have cared for someone for many years, their absence will certainly be felt.

 Our love for our relative or friend is the vital spark of our ability to love.
 If we allow it to mature we can expand the tender sensitivity we feel into the beautiful sensitivity of a good heart.
-The departure of a loved one is also an important step in preparing for the inevitable moment when we too must depart.For a comprehensive guide to Imagine Clarity's meditations for developing love and compassion see At the heart of healing and hope in our news section.Photo: Matthieu Ricard.
+The departure of a loved one is also an important step in preparing for the inevitable moment when we too must depart.For a comprehensive guide to Imagine Clarity's meditations for developing love and compassion see our collection on compassion in the topics section.Photo: Matthieu Ricard.